Textbook Accommodations: A Step by Step Guide

 - Students may request books at any time, but please note that it can take up to 8 weeks from the time of the request to receive adapted books – make sure to start the process as soon as you register for classes.

-- Requests must be in writing, or by completing the adapted books request form in the right hand column of DSS website.
+- Requests must be in writing, either by completing the adapted books request form in the right hand column of DSS website, or by completing the google form that we send prior to the start of the semester to facilitate book requests.

 - Once alternate form textbooks are obtained by DSS, the student will be contacted by telephone or email and asked to come into the DSS Office to retrieve the book.
 All students will also be required to sign a copyright agreement stating that this book will be used for academic purposes only and that they will not reproduce the book without permission.
 Alternate texts provided by DSS are to be treated the same as any other copyrighted material.